-The St Regis Mardavall Mallorca Resort is arranged across four terracotta-hued buildings, with 125 guestrooms and suites.
+The St Regis Mardavall Mallorca Resort is arranged across four terracotta-hued buildings with 125 guestrooms and suites.
 All have large private terraces with an alluring Mediterranean vista.

-Connoisseurs come from near and far converge to dine at Michelin-starred Es Fum, where the exquisitely crafted tasting menu showcases seasonality, local ingredients, and global culinary talent.
+Connoisseurs come from near and far and converge to dine at Michelin-starred Es Fum, where the exquisitely crafted tasting menu showcases seasonality, local ingredients, and global culinary talent.

 Offering prime views of the sea and surrounding nature, sun loungers are placed throughout rolling lawns and around the stately cascading swimming pool.

 10. Pine Cliffs Hotel, a Luxury Collection Resort, Algarve